oobobeo/TMDb/README.md

 	$ rails db:reset

-* update DB with changes (changes in the last 24h will be effected)
+* update DB with changes (changes in the last 24h will be ffected)

 	$ rails runner lib/updateDB.rb